Sadly, This Catholic Church Dilemma Is One They Cannot Resolve

 George Barna summarized the condition of Catholics today toward the end of his report entitled, “Catholics Have Become Mainstream America”.

-Here is the summary paragraph: (Emphasis mine)
+Back then, I copied this excerpt from the summary paragraph: (Emphasis mine)

 The trail of Catholicism in America is a clear example of culture influencing faith more often than faith influencing culture,” Barna continued.
 “The faith of tens of millions of Catholics is affected by the prevailing culture more than by the central principles and teachings of the Bible.
 Spiritual leaders who are passionate about remaining true to the scriptures and to Catholicism’s historic commitment to Jesus Christ and the Word of God must address this spiritual drift within the body.
 If they fail to do so, in the next quarter century American Catholicism could well lose its ability to shape people’s minds and hearts in ways that conform to the historic teachings and purposes of Christianity.” ~ George Barna